Saji Koduvath.

 - It is not applicable where there is no much scope for any oral evidence.

-in Mammu Haji and Company Vs. Vasanthalakshmi, 2014 -3 KHC 213 that this proposition of law laid down by the Apex Court applies only in cases where the party on whom the burden of proof lies withholds himself from adducing evidence.
+In Mammu Haji and Company Vs. Vasanthalakshmi, 2014 -3 KHC 213 that this proposition of law laid down by the Apex Court applies only in cases where the party on whom the burden of proof lies withholds himself from adducing evidence.
 It is held as under:

 - “In short, this decision can be applied against the party on whom the burden of proof lies; but did not adduce evidence.
 In the instance case, the burden of proof absolutely lies on the defendant who claims protection under S.106 of the Act.
 Therefore, the non – examination of the plaintiff is not fatal and no adverse inference can be drawn against the plaintiff, where the lease arrangement is admitted as such by the defendant, and the entire burden of proof lies on the defendant.”